okta/okta.github.io/_source/_standards/OAuth/index.md

 You can create and configure Custom Authorization Servers using the Okta Admin UI or the [Custom Authorization Server API](/docs/api/resources/oauth2.html#authorization-server-operations).
 The Access Token minted by a Custom Authorization Server is consumed by your APIs.
 You can specify the audience to make sure that the Access Token is for your APIs.
-Also, custom scopes can be modified to support the authorization for your APIs.
+Also, custom scopes can be configured to support the authorization for your APIs.

      >Note: Custom Authorization Servers are available as part of the [API Access Management](/use_cases/api_access_management/index.html) feature.